olvap80/InstantRTOS/README.md

 # [InstantRTOS](https://github.com/olvap80/InstantRTOS) simple lightweight RTOS + utility for embedded platforms
 Header-only, minimalistic real time operating system, with fast and handy utility classes, without any dependencies.
-Easy to use, simple and intuitive, small footprint, fast response portable RTOS, .
+Easy to use, simple and intuitive, small footprint, fast response, portable RTOS.
 Here word "Instant" stands to the ability for using InstantRTOS parts and patterns immediately (even if you have another RTOS running, you can run InstantRTOS from that RTOS))

 # Benefits (and goals)